-The 2010 - 2011 Admissions Committee had 16 members all of whom are/were members of the profession in Ontario.
-Nine members are internationally trained.
-Certification Appeals are heard by a minimum quorum of 3 members of the IETO Board which in 2011 had 8 members in total, 7 of whom are elected.
+The 2011-2012 Admissions Committee had 13 members all of whom are/were members of the profession in Ontario or are OACETT staff.
+Seven members are internationally trained.
+Certification Appeals are heard by a minimum quorum of 3 members of the IETO Board which in 2012 had 8 members in total, 7 of whom are elected.
 All Board members are members of OACETT or related special interest organizations and are practicing/teaching (or are retired from) engineering or applied science technology.
 Three Board members are internationally trained.
 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.
+A 2nd File Review can be requested by a member if a member disagrees with the evaluation and not if new information is provided for assessment.
+Members may always submit new academic or experience information that has not been previously assessed without requiring a 2nd File Review.
+One Admissions Committee member retired and 4 others who have been inactive were therefore taken off the Committee.